Thursday, February 16, 2017

 Master Francois, The Confusion of Tongues Begins

-from De Civitate Dei by St. Augustine of Hippo
+From a De Civitate Dei by Saint Augustine of Hippo

 Paris, Bibliotheque nationale de France